razetime/ngn-k-tutorial/pt1.md

 - Other Arrays
 - Functions and dictionaries, which we will discuss later.

 Verbs are primitive functions.
 K has 19 primitive verbs, each identified by a single character.
 When you put a primitive verb inside an array, it will automatically be converted to a noun.
+A verb can take one or two arguments, and can have multiple meanings based on what data the verb is given.

 Adverbs are primitive higher order functions.
 Adverbs can take a verb on the left and create a new verb with modified functionality.
 Some adverbs also behave like verbs if they are not given a verb argument.